 Carbon Footprint of the Serres 2l Suction Bag

-In our pursuit of understanding and reducing our environmental impact, we began on a journey to evaluate the carbon footprint of our 2l suction bag’s entire life cycle.
-We utilized a comprehensive cradle-to-grave* methodology in our study case.
-Our production site is in Kauhajoki Finland and the end of life cycle / disposal was in Rotterdam Hospital in the Netherlands.
-We used this example in our study case as most of our shipments are done to central Europe.
+In our pursuit of understanding and reducing our environmental impact, we embarked on a journey to evaluate the carbon footprint of Serres 2l Suction bag’s entire life cycle.
+We utilized a comprehensive cradle-to-grave* methodology in our case study.
+Our production site is in Kauhajoki, Finland, and the end of life cycle / disposal was in Rotterdam Hospital in the Netherlands.
+We used this example in our case study as most of our shipments are done to central Europe.
 Our calculations showed us significant reductions in the CO₂e emissions from the waste disposal phase.

-More details about our approach to sustainability can be found in our new Sustainability Report 2023.
-Read more details and download the full sustainability report here:
+More details about our approach to sustainability can be found in our Sustainability Report 2023.

 Our scenario

 Patient liquids are considered hazardous waste and are typically disposed of by incineration.
-We already knew that incineration causes a noticeable impact on the environment and therefore chose the following scenario:
+We already knew that incineration causes a noticeable impact on the environment and therefore chose the following scenario, calculating the carbon footprint of a full Serres Suction bag and an emptied Serres Suction bag.

 Calculation approach and inventory analysis